Murder of Aamir Siddiqi

 Aamir Siddiqi was a boy from Cardiff, South Wales.
 In April 2010, at the age of 17, Siddiqi was killed in his family's home in the Roath area of Cardiff.
-On 1 February 2013 Jason Richards, 38, and Ben Hope, 39, were convicted of his murder; they had intended to kill a different man.
+On 1 February 2013 Jason Richards, 38, and Ben Hope, 39, were convicted of his murder; they had intended to kill a different person.
 Later that month they were both sentenced to life imprisonment, and ordered to serve a minimum of 40 years.

 Background

 Aamir Siddiqi was born in 1993 to Iqbal Siddiqi, a retired civil servant, and his wife Parveen.
 In April 2010 they were living at 110 Ninian Road, Cardiff.

 At around the same time Jason Richards ran a car garage in Cardiff.
 A man with a history of drug dependence, Richards had several previous convictions for violent offences including robbery and blackmail.
 He led what was described as a "chaotic and violent" lifestyle and had spent periods in prison.
 In one incident in 1996, Richards attacked an off-duty police officer and another man in Cardiff city centre.
 Both men were badly injured with one suffering a skull fracture, and Richards was sentenced to 27 months imprisonment for grievous bodily harm.
 In another incident, Richards was imprisoned for 18 months for actual bodily harm following an attack on his wife in 2004.

 Richards met Ben Hope, who also had a history of violence and drug problems, whilst incarcerated.
 The two developed a friendship which continued after their release.
 In 2010 they were approached by a local businessman who proposed they carry out the killing of a man with whom he had been in a property dispute, for £1,000.